From San Francisco to Pismo Beach

 Beyond Caravaggio

-Beyond Caravaggio at the National Gallery is an exhibition that examines the influence of one of art’s true originals, Michelangelo Merisi da Caravaggio (1571-1610).
-Whilst the exhibition focuses on his influence on art via the Caravaggisti and later followers (Only 6 of the 49 paintings in the show are actually by Caravaggio), Caravaggio’s influence reaches well into to the present day; his use of everyday subjects and of dramatic lighting are cited as an influence on director Martin Scorsese, the photographer David LaChapelle and visual artist Mat Collishaw.
+Beyond Caravaggio was the name of a Caravaggio inspired exhibition at the National Gallery exhibition in 2016 that examined the influence of one of art’s true originals, Michelangelo Merisi da Caravaggio (1571-1610).
+Whilst the exhibition focused on his influence via the Caravaggisti and later painters, Caravaggio’s influence reaches well into to the present day; his use of everyday subjects and of dramatic lighting are cited as an influence on directors like Scorsese and Tarantino, photographers such as Nan Goldin and David LaChapelle and contemporary artists like Jenny Saville and Mat Collishaw.

 In 1606 he had a death sentence pronounced against him by the Pope after he killed a well known pimp in a knife fight.
 He spent the rest of his life on the run in fear of his life in Malta, Naples and Sicily.
 He slept in this clothes and always had his dagger to hand.
 His art, unsurprisingly, became darker and he was horribly mutilated by his enemies when they caught up with him in Naples in 1609.
 It is likely that they inflicted a sfregio (facial wound), as a visible sign of revenge.
 He died, still on the run, in 1610 aged 38.